rohithsankepally/rohithsankepally.github.io/_posts/2020-03-01-Kafka-Hands-On.md

 ### Kafka Brokers

-We use the [bitnami kafka](https://hub.docker.com/r/bitnami/kafka) image for the setup.
+We use the [bitnami kafka](https://hub.docker.com/r/bitnami/kafka) docker image for the setup.
 A kafka cluster is a collection of kafka brokers.
 In this working example, our kafka cluster contains two brokers `broker-0` & `broker-1` which can be seen in the [`docker-compose.yml`](https://github.com/rohithsankepally/apache-kafka-blog/blob/master/hands-on/docker-compose.yml) file.

 While launching a broker, we need to provide a configuration file which determines the properties of the broker.
 The [bitnami kafka](https://hub.docker.com/r/bitnami/kafka) docker image uses `/opt/bitnami/kafka/conf/server.properties` file for setting up the broker.
 For the purpose of this hands on, we use custom configuration file for each broker.
 Here, we create two files [`broker-0.properties`](https://github.com/rohithsankepally/apache-kafka-blog/blob/master/hands-on/broker-0.properties) & [`broker-1.properties`](https://github.com/rohithsankepally/apache-kafka-blog/blob/master/hands-on/broker-1.properties) which serve as configuration for the brokers.
 Thanks to [docker volumes](https://docs.docker.com/storage/volumes/), which helps to map these files in such a way that the bitnami kafka image uses these files for setting up the brokers.

 ### Zookeeper

 Kafka is built using zookeeper.
 [Zookeeper](https://zookeeper.apache.org/) is a distributed synchronization service used to manage a set of interconnected systems.
 Kafka uses zookeeper for coordination of brokers and also stores metadata of topics, partitions etc. The internal working of zookeeper is out of this blog's scope.
 Since kafka is dependent on zookeeper, before starting the kafka cluster, we ensure that zookeeper is up and running.
-We use the [bitnami zookeeper](https://hub.docker.com/r/bitnami/zookeeper) image to setup zookeeper.
+We use the [bitnami zookeeper](https://hub.docker.com/r/bitnami/zookeeper) docker image to setup zookeeper.
 We can see from the [`docker-compose.yml`](https://github.com/rohithsankepally/apache-kafka-blog/blob/master/hands-on/docker-compose.yml) file that the kafka brokers `broker-0` & `broker-1` depend on `zookeeper`.

 Now that we have defined all the dependencies, its time to launch our kafka cluster.
-All that you have to do is, navigate to the `hands-on` directory in repository and execute the commands below
+All that you have to do is, navigate to the cloned repository and execute the commands below

 ```bash
 $ cd hands-on
 $ sh cluster-start.sh
 ```
 This should start the kafka cluster which comprises of the zookeeper and two kafka brokers.
-This can be verified by checking the list of running docker containers using the command below
+This can be verified by checking the list of running docker containers running the command below in a new terminal window.

 ```bash
 $ docker container ls